snikch/jquery.dirtyforms/README.md

 $('form').dirtyForms();
 ```

 Existing solutions were not flexible enough, so I wrote this to make sure that all of our use cases at Learnable would be supported.
 This included using TinyMCE as a rich text editor and ensuring dirty tinymce instances mark their form as dirty.
 I've also ensured that event bubbling on links and forms are propagated correctly.
 Dirty Forms will only attempt to alert the user if the event has not had the preventDefault() method called, and will accordingly refire events if the user chooses to continue from the page - ensuring all click handlers, and form submission handlers are correctly fired.
-For this reason, Dirty Forms should be the last jQuery plugin included, as it needs to be the last bound handler in the event stack.
+For this reason, Dirty Forms should be the last jQuery plugin included, as it needs to be the last bound handler in the event stack (except of course for Dirty Forms [helpers](#helpers) and [dialog modules](#dialogs)).

-The jQuery .on() method (or .delegate() method in jQuery prior to version 1.7) is used to attach click and submit handlers so even elements that are introduced to the page after the page has loaded, e.g. loaded dynamically through AJAX, will be handled correctly, and a 'form stash' was created to capture and save event targets at the beginning of the event / decision stage so that elements that are no longer in the DOM can still have events fired on them (e.g. when a form is in a modal box, then the modal box is replaced by the Dirty Forms confirmation, the form will be stashed, and if the event is refired, it will be added back to the DOM then have the event triggered on it).
+The jQuery `.on()` method (or `.delegate()` method in jQuery prior to version 1.7) is used to attach click and submit handlers so even elements that are introduced to the page after the page has loaded, e.g. loaded dynamically through AJAX, will be handled correctly, and a 'form stash' was created to capture and save event targets at the beginning of the event / decision stage so that elements that are no longer in the DOM can still have events fired on them (e.g. when a form is in a modal box, then the modal box is replaced by the Dirty Forms confirmation, the form will be stashed, and if the event is refired, it will be added back to the DOM then have the event triggered on it).

 ## Features

+- Supports multiple forms.
 - Works on forms of any size.
 - Wide browser support.
 - Works with your existing dialog framework for the best user experience (optional).
 - Falls back to the browser's dialog (if the browser supports it).
 - Pluggable helper system that reads and updates the dirty state of common rich text editor frameworks (optional).
+- IFrame support (Fires the dialog when the page that references Dirty Forms is hosted within an IFrame).
-- Small size (about 6k when minified).
+- Small size (about 6 KB minified).
-- Universal Module Definition (UMD) support for AMD, JSCommon, Browserify, etc.
+- Universal Module Definition (UMD) support for AMD, Node/CommonJS, Browserify, etc.
 - Hosted on jsDelivr CDN for easy combining of modules into a single HTTP request.

 ## Supported Browsers

 - IE 8+
-- Google Chrome (all versions since 2010)
+- Google Chrome 1+
 - Firefox 4+
 - Safari 5+